 Nestor Makhno certainly perpetrated numerous counter-revolutionary exploits.
 His secret police tortured and murdered many communists.
 His Ukrainian peasant followers committed frequent pogroms against Jewish petty shopkeepers and merchants.
 But his guerilla bands did side with Soviet forces against the landlord-backed White Guards.

-Trotsky describes in
+Trotsky describes in his

 peasant antagonism to the overwhelmingly Russian and Jewish working class of